Available Manuscripts for Editor and Agent Consideration Picture Books

 Horace Mann: A dynamic and fiery social reformer, Mann is called the father of public education for championing significant changes and equality in the country’s school system more than 150 years ago.
 Millions of young Americans have been shaped by his vision and dozens of U.S. schools are named for him.
 It’s time more young readers knew how he worked for schools to be free, open to all children, safe and run by trained teachers!

-Contact Jenniferfor more details on any of these projects, or other projects needing an enthusiastic, creative children's author!
+Contact Jenniferfor more details on any of these, or work-for-hire projects needing an enthusiastic, creative children's author!